 St. Paul's annual operating budget establishes the framework for the programs that the church will undertake during the program year.
-Each vestry member is responsible for reviewing and presenting budget recommendations initially developed by the program committee chairs for the programs and activities in their ministry areas.
+Initial recommendations are made by the Rector with input from Vestry liaisons, committee chairs, or others as needed for the programs and activities in their ministry areas.
 The wardens provide staff compensation inputs based on recommendations from the Personnel Committee, Rector and, in the case of clergy, annual guidance for Clergy Minimum Compensation Standards passed annually at November's Diocesan Convention.
-Budget inputs for the coming calendar year are due to the Budget Committee as follows: preliminary inputs in August for significant changes that could affect the Stewardship campaign, with final inputs by October.
-The Vestry reviews draft budget alternatives for the coming year at the November vestry meeting and at the December vestry meeting finalizes the budget to present to the congregation at the annual parish meeting.
-When the vestry finalizes the operating budget, it may include the transfer of special non-operating funds to the operating budget for some capital and/or one-time expenses.
-Before seeking a transfer of funds from alternate sources or requesting vestry approval for a separate fund raising event, the committees or program areas needing the infusion of funds should first seek to meet their needs to by reallocating funds from the operating budget.
+Budget input for the coming calendar year is due to the Finance Committee as follows: preliminary input in September for significant changes that could affect the Stewardship campaign, with final inputs by November.
+The Vestry reviews draft budget alternatives for the coming year at the December Vestry meeting and at the January Vestry meeting finalizes the budget (with visibility of prior-year end actual income and expense data) to present to the congregation at the annual parish meeting in February.
+When the Vestry finalizes the operating budget, it may include the transfer of special non-operating funds to the operating budget for some capital and/or one-time expenses.
+Before seeking a transfer of funds from alternative sources or requesting Vestry approval for a separate fundraising event, staff should first seek to meet their needs by reallocating funds from the operating budget.

-Once the budget is approved by the vestry, persons with budgetary authority may use funds as approved for the fiscal year without formal vestry authorization.
+Once the budget is approved by the Vestry, persons with budgetary authority may use funds as approved for the fiscal year without formal Vestry authorization.
 Because St. Paul's operating budget is dependent on contributions from parishioners, cash flow varies throughout the year.
-The vestry requires that budgeted discretionary expenses over a certain amount receive vestry approval before being spent, even items that may be budgeted, per vestry-approved currently in effect.
-A motion passed by the vestry, recorded in the vestry minutes and communicated to program chairs, would evidence this requirement.
+The Vestry requires that budgeted discretionary expenses over \$1,500 have prior approval before being spent.
+A motion passed by the Vestry, recorded in the Vestry minutes and communicated to program chairs, would evidence this requirement.

-Once the budget is approved, committee chairs may reallocate up to \$500 of the budgeted funds within their ministry area to meet unplanned needs without requiring specific vestry approval.
-However, we request that vestry members whose committees have made such reallocation of funds internal to their ministry areas so advise the vestry.
+Once the budget is approved, staff may reallocate up to \$500 of the budgeted funds within their ministry area to meet unplanned needs without requiring specific Vestry approval.
+However, we request that Vestry members whose committees have made such reallocation of funds internal to their ministry areas advise the Vestry.
 Such reallocations must be made in consultation with the Treasurer.